FamilySearch/gedcomx/specifications/constrained-vocabulary-specification.md

 ## 3.11 Name Part Subclasses

-The following elements identify subclasses of the `http://gedcomx.org/NamePart` class:
+The following elements identify subclasses of the `http://gedcomx.org/NamePart` class.

+## 3.10.1 Context-Based Name Part Subclasses

+The following subclasses of `http://gedcomx.org/NamePart` are used to identify the context of the name part in relation to the (full) name.

 URI | description
 ----|-------------